klm-lab/store/README.md

 // and so on
 ```

 Use the `useStore` in any component like before.
 Nothing changes.
-Extract what you want from the store , data, actions, whatever ...
+Extract what you want from the store, data, actions, whatever ...

 But now you are able to dispatch action from `GlobalDispatcher` and from any file like this